 As each of the Top 12 and Phase 1 actions move through the implementation process, additional resource requests may be necessary as a result of recommendations from consultant studies; initial research and analysis; engagement input; and the development of housing programs linked with financial incentives to promote housing.
 Financial requirements may be reduced if funding opportunities that offset the cost of implementing actions become available, such as grants or senior government funding.
+In addition, an annual contingency fund of \$50,000/year is recommended that would allow Staff to quickly respond to additional and unanticipated project needs, conduct timely analysis on emerging housing challenges or capitalize on senior government programs / funding opportunities.

-Staff recommend that Council approve the required resources of \$887,500 to support the implementation of the Housing Strategy.
-This approval would include allocation of \$162,500 from the Council Strategic Initiatives Contingency to initiate three key actions, allocation of

-\$50,000 annually for contingencies, and endorsement of future year requirements to be brought forward as appropriations of the annual surplus when one time resource requests are considered by Council during budget deliberations.
+Staff recommend that Council approve the required resources of \$957,500 to support the implementation of the Housing Strategy.
+This approval would include allocation of \$162,500 from the Council Strategic Initiatives Contingency to initiate three key actions, and endorsement of future year requirements to be brought forward as appropriations of the annual surplus when one time resource requests are considered by Council during budget deliberations.